renanthera/simc-wiki/RaidEvents.md

 ```

 # Casting
-The _casting_ keyword allows you to make a raid event with two periodical consequences:
+The _casting_ keyword allows you to make a raid event with the following effect:
   1. The target will cast a spell your players must interrupt.
 There is no action condition relative to the target's casting but off-gcd interrupts do not need to be present in the actions list: they will be automatically used by the Simulationcraft.
-  1. The players will be interrupted if they were casting at this time, to simulate the use of "/stopcasting" macros.
-Note that all players will be interrupted.

 There is no specific option for this keyword.
 ```